How Much Does A Trumpet Cost?

 - Surprisingly good sound quality!

 It plays with an easy blowing feel and the sound is really pleasant.
 The valves runs smoothly and I did not notice any “stickyiness” at all.
-It’s unfair of me to compare the intonation to my pro horns but, yeah, for a trumpet in this price range the intonation is surprisingly good.

 What should you do?

 This is a fine trumpet indeed and with the one year guarantee there is really no way to go wrong here.
 I tested this trumpet for the first time, during a music festival a while back, and I was very impressed with how well it played for being a trumpet in this price range.
 Later on I tried it once more and actually bought one for myself.
 If you feel like this is a price you can afford, and the following category will be too expensive, I’d say go for this horn.
 I’m sure it will serve you well and you can’t really go wrong with it.

 How much does a trumpet cost ?

 Best Beginner-Intermediate Trumpet

 Yamaha Bb Trumpet YTR 2330

 How much does a trumpet cost?
 Well here we have a horn for about 700-800 bucks, you can click here to check the exact price on Amazon and now we are starting to talk really good quality.

 Even though it can also be a good choice for a beginner, if you have the money for it that is, it is a trumpet of such good quality that it is more considered an intermediate student trumpet than a beginner trumpet and…